Preparing to Apply

 Students must be enrolled in an eligible program at CSU to receive Federal Student Aid (FSA).
 Programs listed below are not eligible for FSA.

 Students using Federal Student Aid (FSA) must enroll in Term Enrollment Programs.
 CSU Term Program courses have set start and end dates coinciding with the academic term calendar.
 This enrollment option provides a more structured framework that facilitates on-time course completion while allowing the student flexibility throughout the week for assignment completion.
 Weekly, substantive interaction is required through submission of discussion board postings and other assignment types.
 Discussion board assignments are due on Saturday and Tuesday each week.
 All other weekly assignments are due by Tuesday each week.
 All assignments are due by midnight Central Standard Time (CST) on the respective day.

 For more information about the Term Enrollment System, please visit the University catalog and student handbook.

 CSU will verify your attendance in each registered course at the end of the first week.
-The discussion board posting or Unit I Assessment must be submitted to verify attendance and all Unit I assignments are due by the end of week one to receive credit.
+The discussion board posting or Unit I Assessment must be submitted to verify attendance.
+All Unit I assignments are due by the end of week one to receive credit.
 Students who choose not to attend the first week will be institutionally dropped from the course.

 Should circumstances prevent regular, on-time course completion, within the term period, students have the option to request an Incomplete or withdraw from the course.